-- This pamphlet and your protest petition will be made part of the record. - You must bring five copies of any materials that you want the Board to consider to the hearing with you.
+- This pamphlet and your protest petition will be made part of the record. - Property protest hearings may be conducted by the Protest Board either in-person or using remote procedures. - In-person Board Hearing: You must bring five copies of any materials that you want the Board to consider to the hearing with you.
 A copy of these materials should be provided to the assessor in advance of the hearing.
-The Board will not have reviewed any materials you may have already provided to the assessor. - If you wish to inspect records available in the county assessor's office with respect to the valuation of the property, you may do so prior to your hearing date before the Board.
+The Board will not have reviewed any materials you may have already provided to the assessor. - Remote Procedure Board Hearing: All exhibits must be submitted to the Property Tax Division (PTD) and the opposing party in advance of the hearing.
+Submission by email is strongly encouraged.
+It is the parties' responsibility to ensure that exhibits are received by PTD at least 3 BUSINESS DAYS prior to the hearing.
+Additional details are provided in the "Remote Hearing Procedures" adopted by the Board. - If you wish to inspect records available in the county assessor's office with respect to the valuation of the property, you may do so prior to your hearing date before the Board.
 Please make any requests in a timely manner as to avoid undue delay in the protest hearing process.
-The assessor has thirty days to respond to discovery requests you may file, but is only required to provide you fifteen days' notice of your hearing.
-Therefore, do not wait until you receive notice of the hearing to begin preparing your case. - The valuation protest hearing will be on the record, and you must present all evidence and argument you wish the Board to consider at the hearing.
+The assessor has thirty days to respond to discovery requests you may file but is only required to provide you fifteen days' notice of your hearing.
+Therefore, do not wait until you receive notice of the hearing to begin preparing your case. - The valuation protest hearing will be on the record, and you must present all evidence and argument you wish the Board to consider as instructed above.

 This pamphlet contains selected material that is commonly applicable.
 It is not a complete listing of all statutes, regulations, or cases that may govern hearings before the Board or may be important in your individual protest.
 Internal citations and less relevant material have been removed.
-Statutes, regulations, cases, and court rules are available free online from the New Mexico Supreme Court Law Library (www.supremecourtlawlibrary.org).
+Statutes, regulations, cases, and court rules are available free online from the New Mexico Supreme Court Law Library (https://lawlibrary.nmcourts.gov).